 In a talk titled “How did Global Events Shape the 2024 Presidential Election?” four University political science professors revealed that foreign policy did not, in fact, heavily shape the 2024 presidential election.

 “I was shocked by the results of the election,” said Nathan Knoll, event attendee and senior in LAS.
-“I had Professor Grossman as a professor before, and I was really interested to see what his perspective was, and I kind of wanted some reassurance.”
+“I had professor Grossman as a professor before, and I was really interested to see what his perspective was, and I kind of wanted some reassurance.”

-Coming after the Associated Press called the race with Donald Trump as the president-elect, professors Don Casler, Yujeong Yang, Brian Gaines and Nicholas Grossman paneled in Lincoln Hall on Wednesday to discuss the factors leading to the results.
+After the Associated Press called the race with Donald Trump as the president-elect, professors Don Casler, Yujeong Yang, Brian Gaines and Nicholas Grossman paneled in Lincoln Hall on Wednesday to discuss the factors leading to the results.

 “We don’t have super strong evidence that global events affected how people voted,” Casler said at the end of his opening section of the talk.

-Without disaggregating the exit polls, foreign affairs was arguably not salient to voters, Casler said.
+Without disaggregating the exit polls, foreign affairs were arguably not salient to voters, Casler said.
 In exit poll data, only 4% of voters reported that foreign policy was the topic that mattered most in deciding their vote, compared to 32% for the economy and 34% for the state of U.S. democracy.

 Get The Daily Illini in your inbox!